trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - `Effect.runPromise` is expected at external Promise compatibility boundaries, but each match should still be audited for avoidable internal runtime ownership.
+- The `Effect.runPromise`, `Map<`, and `new Map` counts increased in this snapshot because the FlowManager slice added focused service tests and Promise compatibility facades while removing the service's internal mutable object state.

 ## Loop Passes